Case Study

 As titles were "fuzzy" and people were encouraged to wear many hats, I came up with some ideas that went from wireframe to hifi comps for team discussion.
 After choosing a solution to go with we immediately went into building it on the front-end.

-Fig 1: Screenshot of first release of the redesigned search bar.
+Fig 3: Adobe Illustrator mockup of second release of the redesigned search bar.

 I bet you didn't guess we'd have to redesign it again.
 I came up with the idea to use dropdowns to keep the size of the search bar to be the same as the original to not decrease the search results.
 "But the extra clicks!!!", our expert exclaimed.
 I asked a PM for some some agents that we could use for actual user testing, using the fact that not doing this has led us to redoing the design 3 times.
 It worked this time.